MStefko/ESA-MappsTools/README.md

 Spice, e.g. manipulating timestamps, analyzing power consumption, and generating mosaic instructions.

-_Note: None of the tools properly documented actually integrates into SPICE yet.
-The Flyby package is a work in progress._

 ## timestamps.py
  - Translate between relative and absolute timestamps in MAPPS config files, e.g.